What is renewable energy?

 Once you've thought about which technology would best suit your home and your needs, you can start to research the options in more detail.
 Weigh up the products that are available, their costs, the size of systems and any special requirements for installation.

 It's worth talking to or visiting homeowners in your area who have installed similar technologies.
-If you live in Scotland, refer to our Green Homes Network.
+If you live in Scotland, see our Green Homes Network